Pennsylvania Home Insurance: Costs by Region & Best Companies 2026

 Which company has the cheapest home insurance in Pennsylvania?

-Westfield and Penn National consistently offer the lowest average premiums in Pennsylvania, with some rates as low as $283–$573 per year.
-Erie Insurance is another strong regional option with competitive rates and excellent local service.
-The cheapest option for your home will depend on your location, home age, credit score, and coverage needs — so comparing multiple quotes is essential.
+Penn National, USAA, Allstate, and Westfield consistently offer some of the lowest average premiums in Pennsylvania, with rates that can start under $1,100 per year for $300,000 in dwelling coverage.
+Penn National is repeatedly cited as the cheapest option for most PA homeowners at about $1,074 to $1,308 annually.
+The cheapest option for your home will depend on your location, home age, credit score, and coverage needs, so comparing multiple quotes is essential.

 Compare Home Insurance Plans in Ohio